What Is The Main Street Lending Program & Is My Small Business Qualified?

 Similar to the PPP, loans with the Main Street Lending Program originate at local banks.
 This means that if you need a loan under this program, you’ll need to apply through your local lender.

 Specifically, the Fed has designated “eligible lenders” as US insured depository institutions, US bank holding companies, US savings and loan holding companies, and US intermediate holding companies of foreign banking organizations.
 There isn’t an exhaustive list of approved lenders currently, so if you are interested in this program, we recommend contacting your local lender to see if they hand out Main Street loans.

 Other Resources If The Main Street Lending Program Isn’t The Right Fit

-Because the Main Street Lending Program targets businesses that need loans of at least $250,000, many small businesses may be left hung out to dry with this program.
-If you don’t qualify for this program, we recommend that you consider the SBA’s Paycheck Protection Program.
-There are also a number of other loan resources available to small businesses affected by the COVID-19.
+Because the Main Street Lending Program targets businesses that need loans of at least $100,000, many small businesses may be left hung out to dry with this program.
+There are a number of other loan resources available to small businesses affected by the COVID-19.
 You may additionally find relief through small business grants for coronavirus relief.

 For more general aid, you can check out our coronavirus hub for other resources to help your business get through this current crisis.